-760 5 Conclusions
+5 Conclusions

-In this review, we have discussed the application of time-resolved NMR studies to study biomacromolecular folding, refolding, modification and aggregation.
-These studies utilize the power of NMR spectroscopy to determine kinetics of structural transitions together with site-resolution.
-Different to other structural techniques, NMR does not only provide snapshots of folding trajectories, but provides positive evidence for the transition of two or several conformational states.
-It can determine the associated kinetic rates with rates as fast as $5000 \text{ s}^{-1}$ in a significant temperature range, allowing to classify structural transitions to follow Arrhenius or non-Arrhenius behaviour.
+In this review, we have discussed the application of timeresolved NMR studies to study biomacromolecular folding, refolding, modification and aggregation.
+These studies utilise the power of NMR spectroscopy to determine kinetics of structural transitions together with site resolution.
+Different to other structural techniques, NMR not only provides snapshots of folding trajectories, but also provides positive evidence for the transition of two or several conformational states.
+It can determine the associated kinetic rates with rates as fast as $5000 \text{ s}^{-1}$ in a significant temperature range, allowing classification of structural transitions to follow Arrhenius or non-Arrhenius behaviour.
 Particularly interesting are biomolecular systems whose folding trajectory is subject to kinetic partitioning.
-Starting from a single state, folding pathways diverge, multiple folding pathways are populated, with kinetically or thermodynamically driven conformational states.
-Together with mutational studies, NMR is key in delineating transitions state characteristics and to detected lowly populated states and

-770 prime examples have been reported for proteins (Korzhnev et al., 2004) and for DNA (Kimsey et al., 2018) and their complexes (Afek et al., 2020).
-Future applications, thanks to unstoppable developments to increase signal-to-noise and resolution in NMR, will devise more sophisticated experiments to characterize transient conformations that often represent the key states carrying the biomolecular function.
+Starting from a single state, folding pathways diverge and multiple folding pathways are populated, with kinetically or thermodynamically driven conformational states.
+Together with mutational studies, NMR is key in delineating transition-state characteristics and in detecting lowly populated states, and prime examples have been reported for proteins (Korzhnev et al., 2004) and for DNA (Kimsey et al., 2018) and their complexes (Afek et al., 2020).
+Future applications, thanks to unstoppable developments to increase signal-to-noise and resolution in NMR, will devise more sophisticated experiments to characterise transient conformations that often represent the key states carrying the biomolecular function.